A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Discussion

-However, the study also showed that participants can find it difficult to interpret the acceleration data correctly and thus set inaccurate annotations.
-As our trained models show, this also has a strong influence on the classification result.
-If such a tool is to be made available to study participants, it must be ensured that they have the necessary knowledge and tools to be able to interpret these data.
-Thus, to assure the success of future long-term and real-world activity recognition projects, prior training of the study participants regarding the data interpretation is of crucial importance if a data visualization is supposed to be used.
-Apart from trying to solve annotation difficulties during the annotation phase itself, we can also partially counter wrong or noisy classified data by using machine learning techniques like Bootstrapping, see Miu \etal \cite{miu2015bootstrapping} or using a loss function that specifically tries to counteract this problem, such as \cite{natarajan2013learning, ma2019bayesian}.
+Apart from trying to solve annotation difficulties during the annotation phase itself, we can also partially counter wrong or noisy classified data by using machine learning techniques like Bootstrapping, see \citep{miu2015bootstrapping} or using a loss function that specifically tries to counteract this problem, such as \citep{natarajan2013learning, ma2019bayesian}.
 By using Bootstrapping, the machine or deep learning classifier is initially trained by a small subset of high-confident labels and further improved by using additional data.
-However, this technique comes with the trade-off that whenever wrong labeled data is introduced as training data, the error will get propagated into the model.
-An effect that sooner or later occurs as long as the annotation methodologies themselves are not further researched.
-Other machine learning techniques that can work with noisy labels, see \cite{song2022learning}, are already successfully tested for Computer Vision problems and can, in theory, be adopted for Human Activity Recognition.
-However, earlier research has shown that not every technique that is applicable in other fields is also applicable on sensor based data \cite{hoelzemann2020digging}.
+However, this technique comes with the trade-off that whenever wrong-labeled data is introduced as training data, the error will get propagated into the model.
+This is an effect that sooner or later occurs as long as the annotation methodologies themselves are not further researched.
+Other machine learning techniques that can work with noisy labels, see \citep{song2022learning}, are already successfully tested for Computer Vision problems and can, in theory, be adopted for Human Activity Recognition.
+However, earlier research has shown that not every technique that is applicable in other fields is also applicable to sensor-based data. \citep{hoelzemann2020digging}.